 Account Code mismatch on linked Policy

 Statement record will be sent to suspense if the adviser on the statement record is different to the adviser on the matched lodgement/policy in CommPay.
+Policy Takeover on Suspense Records Update Statement Record from Suspense

 Account Is Not Active

 Statement record will be sent to suspense if the matched adviser account is not active.
+Policy Takeover on Suspense Records

 Account is On Hold - All policies

-Statement record will be sent to suspense if the statement item is matched to a policy where the primary account has the status of “On hold - all policies”.
+Statement record will be sent to suspense if the statement item is matched to a policy where the primary account has the status of 'On hold - all policies'.

 Adviser mismatch on linked Client

 Statement record will be sent to suspense if the adviser on the statement record is different to the adviser on the matched client in CommPay.
 This is for new policies only, existing policies will continue to match.
+Create Policies or Client Fees from Suspense

 Auto-create Estimate Prohibited

 Statement record will be sent to suspense if the statement item is matched to a policy without an estimate and meets the restrictions defined in this rule.
 The behaviour of this rule is dependent on the Auto-Create Estimate general config option being set to 'All' and the Auto Create Policy general config option being set to 'False'.
-Manage Auto-create Estimate Prohibited Suspense Rule
+Manage Auto-create Estimate Prohibited Suspense Rule Over-ride Auto-Create Estimate Prohibited from Suspense

 Case Manager Required